paulnbrd/csgogsi/installation.md

 Not available yet
 ```

 And you are done !
 Ready to use csgogsi ?
-Click [here](get-started.md) !
+Click [here](get-started) to get started !